MHKAANICHE/MHKAANICHE/Install Docker on Windows 10 Machine (2023).md

  ![Install docker/Error message Windows 10.png](https://raw.githubusercontent.com/MHKAANICHE/MHKAANICHE/main/Install%20docker/Error%20message%20Windows%2010.PNG)

-Frustrated you would google this error message and you find a github thred [https://github.com/microsoft/WSL/issues/8184](https://github.com/microsoft/WSL/issues/8184), where you dev peer are crying from pain to solve the same issue (same error posted for several processor configurations).
+Frustrated you would google this error message and you find a github thred [https://github.com/microsoft/WSL/issues/8184](https://github.com/microsoft/WSL/issues/8184), where your dev peer are crying from pain to solve the same issue (same error posted for several processor configurations).

 Several solutions are proposed, but they seems insatable ( windows 10 would reconfigurate the kernel ) and you will end up losing time, passion and interest in your path to enter the wonderful world of Dockerhub.

-I suggest the following process, that would your time, by tackling the problem at it's root :  Docker is a Linux virtual environment (this our key).
+I suggest the following process, that would save your time, by tackling the problem at it's root :  Docker is a Linux virtual environment (this our key).
 So you would gently install Ubuntu on your windows 10 from WSL.
 Run you Command prompt as administrator and enter the followin command : wsl --install -d Ubuntu